wudelta/seattle-recovery/docs/aurora/protocol/PATCH_SAFETY_KERNEL.md

 Do not skip review cycles.

-Frequent validation and small recovery points are fundamental engineering practices, not optional workflow preferences.
+Frequent validation and small recovery points are fundamental engineering practices.

 ---

-# 9.1 One Patch Rule
+# 9.1 One Replacement Unit Rule

-Unless explicitly requested otherwise, deliver one implementation patch at a time.
+Unless explicitly requested otherwise:

+* deliver one complete replacement unit;
+* stop;
-After validation, stop and wait for explicit approval before delivering the next patch.
+* wait for **go** before continuing.

-This minimizes rollback scope and keeps every implementation step independently reviewable.
+This minimizes rollback scope and keeps every implementation independently reviewable.

 ---

 # 10. Final Pre-Delivery Checklist

-Before sending any patch, confirm all of the following:
+Before delivering any implementation, confirm:

-□ The correct file was inspected.
+□ The correct file has been inspected.

 □ The repository-relative path is correct.

+□ The `FILE:` path is correct.

+□ The `START:` anchor matches.

-□ The patch numbering matches the existing topology.
+□ The `END:` anchor matches.

-□ START and END anchors match the current file.

 □ The replacement boundary is correct.

 □ Every existing implementation element has been accounted for.

-□ The replacement is complete.
+□ The replacement unit is complete.

 □ No manual merge is required.

-□ The patch is syntactically valid.
+□ The implementation is syntactically valid.

-□ The intended validation method has been identified.

 □ The required deterministic validation has been identified.

 □ The required behavioral validation has been identified.

-If any item cannot be confidently answered, stop and resolve the uncertainty before delivering the patch.
+If any item cannot be confidently answered, stop and resolve the uncertainty before delivering the implementation.

 ---